affilirator/thekitchen-pot/src/content/blog/how-to-clean-ceramic-pan.md

 If you’re trying to remove these stains with little success, you should trust the following products to revolutionize your cleaning experience:

 -   **Baking Soda.** You can sprinkle the powder and scrub your pan slowly in a circular motion.
 Once through, rinse with plenty of water and dry it.
 -   **Vinegar.** Mix vinegar with water and soak your ceramic cookware for a few minutes.
 -   **Hydrogen Peroxide.** A 3% Hydrogen Peroxide is a magical solution!
 It will remove the stains fast and restore the sparkle to your ceramic pan without much hassle.

 ### **How to Season Ceramic Pans**

-Now that we've looked at how to clean ceramic pans extensively, it is essential that you understand the basics of ceramic pans seasoning.
+Now that we’ve looked at how to clean ceramic pans extensively, it is essential that you understand the basics of ceramic pans seasoning.

 While many ceramic pans do not require seasoning, we advise that you undertake the process since it guarantees top-notch functionality and enhances their longevity.

-When seasoning, you can use the available source of heat - be it an oven or stovetop.
+When seasoning, you can use the available source of heat – be it an oven or stovetop.
 Here is a step-wise guide on how to season ceramic pans effectively:

 -   Clean the pan
 -   Apply oil on the surface
 -   Start the heating process on a stovetop.
 Wait until it starts smoking
 -   If using an oven, you should heat it to 3000 Fahrenheit for approximately 20 minutes
 -   Let it cook without any intervention -Don’t use cold water or refrigerator to cool it down
 -   Dry it

 To achieve the best results, you can repeat this process regularly.